bitlogik/uniblow/docs/LinuxRunBin.md

 # Uniblow on Ubuntu, Debian or Tails

-We provide a **Linux binary file** which can be used directly on Ubuntu, Debian or Tails OS Linux distributions, for the common x86/64 *AMD64* architecture.
+A **Linux binary file** is provided, that can be used directly on Ubuntu, Debian or Tails OS Linux distributions, for the common x86/64 *AMD64* architecture.

 For the following Linux OS :